Platos-Cave/Badminton_Matchmaker/README.md

 (Players have an ability from 1-9, where 9 is highest.
 The sample players have an ability corresponding to the first letter of their name for easier visualisation).
+(The two sides of the court are top-and-bottom.
+Partnerships are left-to-right).